Atascadero High School: Spring Sports

-Programs

-Performing Arts

-Atascadero High School is home to a performing arts department.

 Robotics

 Atascadero High School hosts the shop space for FIRST Robotics Competition Team 973 The Greybots.
 After winning their first event in 2009, the team went to the FIRST Championship every year besides 2010.
 They won the 2011 World Championship as the 2nd pick in their alliance, as well as the 2017 and 2019 World Championship as captain of their alliance.
 While no longer formally associated with the district, they continue to meet at their shop on the school campus.

 Auto Shop/SkillsUSA

 Atascadero High School SkillsUSA Automotive teaches students how to work on their cars and get a career in the automotive service industry.
 Atascadero High School Competes in Region 2, which serves Fresno, Kern, Kings, Monterey, San Benito, San Luis Obispo, Santa Barbara, Santa Cruz, and Tulare counties.
 Students compete in Automotive Service Technology and Maintenance and Light Repair.
 In 2017 at the SkillsUSA State Conference in Ontario, California, the team earned a 3rd place medal in Automotive Service Technology.